 Succulent Cuttings

-You’ll need at least 30 cuttings to make a 9″ tree.
+You’ll need at least 30 succulent clippings to make a 9″ tree.
 That doesn’t mean that you need to order 30 plants.
 Sometimes you can get 2-3 cuttings from one plant.
 I ordered a pack of 20 and got about 28 cuttings from it.
 Then I went through my house and took cuttings from some of the succulent arrangements that I had.

 Home Depot has beautiful succulents if you are looking for someplace local.
 They are a little bigger than the ones that I order online.
 I like watching for flash deals on Amazon.
 When I ordered the succulents for these cute gifts, I scored them for $1 each!

 Separate the succulents from the dirt and clean/dust the dirt off.
 Try to leave as much of the stem as you can.
 You can always trim the stems later.
+You can insert a toothpick into the bottom of the stems to make them easier to attach.
+This works well for short, thicker stems.

 Moss